 Three examples of business ethics

 I collected three cases of business ethicsl I think are exemplary, two of them in the field and inspiring positive, the latter as an example of human misery, of countervalues.
 All three are or have been influential people, powerful in their working universe.

 1. Christopher Columbus, the soul of La Fageda

 Although the name referred to the discovery of America, Today the world is alive boasts a discoverer of the most inspiring ethics.
 Psychologist Christopher Columbus understood that madhouse madmen were, first of all, people.
 So, Hand 14 mentally ill he sought and found how to establish a model company.
 And he did.
 He founded the Beech.
 Columbus was social personality of the year, magazine award Business commitment.
 In this video Program “Spared” Jordi Évole is his story.
 Do not miss it.

 2. Emmanuel Faber, and business ethics in the wake of Danone

-If you wonder what the CEO (world President) guys at Danone, without knowing, What comes to mind?… tie? millionaire? discipline?
+If you wonder what the CEO (world President) of Danone, without knowing, What comes to mind?… tie? millionaire? discipline?
 To me the same thing happened to me.
 Until a storytelling workshop, Gay Victor Zaragoza I presented the video of Emmanuel Faber to leave then and invite you to see.
 His story is huge, wonderful, but thanks to him the best is the purpose of Sr. Faber, and that permeates the entire company: social justice.
-Find out power a purpose in personal branding:
+Find out power purpose in personal branding:

 3. Mr. X, an example of moral turpitude